 Medicine has undoubtedly progressed and improved over the past twenty-five years.
-There are better surgical techniques, improved medications, targeted chemotherapies and immunotherapies for various cancers and countless other advances.
-Moreover, restrictions have finally been imposed on the hours required of residents in training which prevent them from having to make life and death decisions after being awake for 48 hours or more.
+There are better surgical techniques, improved medications, targeted chemotherapies, and immunotherapies for various cancers and countless other advances.
+Moreover, restrictions have finally been imposed on the hours required of residents in training which prevents them from having to make life and death decisions after being awake for 48 hours or more.

 Yet, some of the features of electronic medical records, such as the ability to easily cut and paste text entered by others to save time and avoid writing a new contemporaneous note and overuse of mind-numbing checklists, can create blind spots as to what is actually happening with a patient.
 These factors can also facilitate mistakes in diagnosis by a group of health care providers taking care of a patient in a team setting with one physician after another following an assumed diagnosis entered into the chart like lemmings following one after another over a cliff.